 All search methods can be broadly classified into two categories:

 - Uninformed (or Exhaustive or Blind) methods, where the search is carried out without any additional information that is already provided in the problem statement.
 Some examples include Breadth First Search, Depth First Search etc.

 - Informed (or Heuristic) methods, where search is carried out by using additional information to determine the next step towards finding the solution.
 Best First Search is an example of such algorithms

 Informed search methods are more efficient, low in cost and high in performance as compared to the uninformed search methods.

 If we consider searching as a form of traversal in a graph, an uninformed search algorithm would blindly traverse to the next node in a given manner without considering the cost associated with that step.
 An informed search, like Best first search, on the other hand would use an evaluation function to decide which among the various available nodes is the most promising (or ‘BEST’) before traversing to that node.

 The Best first search uses the concept of a Priority queue and heuristic search.
-To search the graph space, the best first search method uses two lists for tracking the traversal.
+To search the graph space, the BFS method uses two lists for tracking the traversal.
 An ‘Open’ list which keeps track of the current ‘immediate’ nodes available for traversal and ‘CLOSED’ list that keeps track of the nodes already traversed.

 Best First Search Algorithm